Crimes of the Hot: Broadcast and reception

 This episode was nominated for an Environmental Media Award in the television episodic-comedy category in 2003, it lost to the King of the Hill episode "I Never Promised You An Organic Garden".
 The episode has been used to highlight the dangers of global warming, particularly the retro-style public service announcement shown to the Planet Express employees at the beginning of the episode.
 A short clip from the episode was later used in An Inconvenient Truth to humorously explain how global warming works.
 Gore's appearance on Futurama is considered to be a part of his "carefully choreographed" reemergence after his loss in the 2000 Presidential election.
 The appearance also allowed him to show a different side of himself rather than the "personified synonym for woodenness" he had previously been known for in order to promote his book Joined at the Heart.

 The episode received a "B" rating from Sci Fi Weekly noting that, while the episode was not one of the best in the series, it was still a solid effort and was "funny and irreverent".
 The reviewer praised the voicing in the episode, particularly Gore's performance, calling him "a stitch".
-He noted that there were many humorous moments in the episode, bur overall it was too "scattered".
+He noted that there were many humorous moments in the episode, but overall it was too "scattered".